wp-plugins/gold-price-live/readme.txt

 One kick but plugin added to the WP plugin directory.

 = 1.10 =
-Added button to WYSIWYG editor fixed install bug.
+Added button to WYSIWYG editor and fixed install bug.

 == Acknowledgments ==